Cavendish sponsorship helps IOM students with prestigious Rocketry Challenge

 The Challenge is to achieve a target altitude of 825 feet with each rocket and to fly for between 48 and 50 seconds.
 The payload must consist of two raw medium sized hen’s eggs and the entire rocket should return to the ground safely using two same-sized parachutes.
 The gross lift-off weight should not exceed 650 grams.

 UKAYRoC is now the UK’s largest model rocket showcase with a prestigious prize for the winning entry.
 Any team successfully navigating the test stages has the chance to compete in the UK finals in June, with the overall winner going forward to compete in an International Fly-Off against teams from America, France and Japan at the 2014 Farnborough International Air show in July.
 They will also receive an all expenses paid aerospace trip to Paris and Toulouse.

-The five participating Isle of Man teams can be rightly proud of their efforts, according to Tina Rawlinson, Director of Cavendish Trust, a main sponsor of the local event and one of the jurisdiction’s leading trust and corporate service providers with strong links to the space industry.
+The five participating Isle of Man teams can be rightly proud of their efforts, according to the lead Director of Cavendish Trust, a main sponsor of the local event and one of the jurisdiction’s leading trust and corporate service providers with strong links to the space industry.

 “Given the Isle of Man’s international reputation as a jurisdiction of space excellence, we’re delighted to be giving our backing to the event,” she said.
 “The fact that we have as many as five teams entering from the Isle of Man just shows the enthusiasm and commitment of students on the Island.
 It would be very fitting if one of them could go all the way and compete at Farnborough.”

 The teams from St Ninians, Ballakermeen and Castle Rushen face stiff competition with as many as 150 entries from across Britain taking part, with 30 being shortlisted for the final.